My Stealthy Freedom: Praise

 Alison N. Novak from Temple University and Emad Khazraee from the University of Pennsylvania stressed importance of breaking boundaries of the state's internet censorship efforts: "The goal of My Stealthy Freedom is to mobilize public opinion regarding the issue of women's rights, hijab, and the female body."
 Gholam Khiabany, a reader in media and communications department at Goldsmiths, University of London, has praised Alinejad's campaign, as has Victoria Tahmasebi-Birgani, an assistant professor of women and gender studies at the University of Toronto.
 According to Gi Yeon Koo, a cultural anthropologist from Seoul National University, "This online movement finds its value in that it has become a new platform for women to raise their voices in the public sphere."
 As Iman Ganji, Koo also aligns the movement with social changes started since Hassan Rouhani assumed the presidency.
 In 2015 the Geneva Summit for Human Rights and Democracy gave Alinejad its women's rights award for "stirring the conscience of humanity to support the struggle of Iranian women for basic human rights."

 Criticism

-There are no official statistics to show what percentage of Iranian women is against mandatory wearing of the hijab.
-However, a 2020 survey by the Group for Analyzing and Measuring Attitudes in Iran (GAMAAN) found that 58% of respondents said they do not believe in the hijab altogether, and around 72% opposed the compulsory hijab.
-Furthermore, it cannot be said that the women participating in this stealthy movement of removing their hijab are the majority."
+Mahmoud Arghavan noted that Islamic feminists have criticized My Stealthy Freedom as supporting Islamophobia, though Alinejad has rejected this criticism.